HackerSushant76/tripoto-clone/README.md

-#Tripoto Clone
+# Tripoto Clone

-## This is a collaborative project completed by five group member
+## This is a collaborative project completed by five group members

 - Team Lead : Sushant Singh Yadav
 - Member-1 : Ritesh Kumar